snavarropino/dbEnumerator/README.md

     EnumBase class provided by dbEnumerator will contail: Id, Name and Description

 - Modify you Superhero class to
-  - create a navigation property to catalogue entity
-  - create a property, based on enum, to easily interact with this entity.
+  - create a property, based on enum, to easily interact with this entity (ComicEditor).
 This enum based property will be ignored by entity framework
-  - hold a private field that will be used for the relationship foreig key
+  - hold a private field that will be used for the relationship foreig key (_comicEditorId)
+  - create a navigation property to catalogue entity (ComicEditorCatalogue)
     ```C#
     public class Superhero
     {